Shakthivelms8/dp-420-cosmos-db-dev/instructions/17-denormalize.md

     ![Screenshot of the create new order and update customer total function with the line of code to increment sales order count by one.](media/16-create-order-sales-order-count.png)

-## Complete the code to implement transactional batch
+### Task 2: Complete the code to implement transactional batch

 1. Scroll down a few lines to see the data for the new sales order you'll create for your customer.